Zero paid placements. No brand can pay to rank higher on Simscanner.

 There is no statute compelling Dutch operators to capture and verify a buyer's identity before a prepaid mobile service is switched on.
 A prepaid SIM can be bought for cash at a supermarket, kiosk, petrol station or at Schiphol Airport, and it works the moment it registers on the network, no passport, no national ID card, no address on file.
 A national registration scheme has been discussed over the years but never enacted, so anonymous prepaid activation remains the norm.
 Source: Wikipedia, Telecommunications in the Netherlands and the SIM-registration reference Prepaid Data SIM Card Wiki, Netherlands, retrieved 30 May 2026.

 The Dutch telecoms market itself is overseen by the Authority for Consumers and Markets (Autoriteit Consument & Markt, ACM), but the ACM's registration duty falls on the telecom providers, not on consumers buying a SIM.
 Regulator: Business.gov.nl, Requirements for telecom providers, retrieved 30 May 2026.
 For a travel eSIM from an international brand, any ID step is part of that brand's own checkout, not a Dutch shop.
-Whether a specific brand asks for ID at purchase is a per-brand fact still pending verification in the plans table above.
+Whether a specific brand asks for ID at purchase is a per-brand fact still a modelled estimate in the plans table above.

 Region context